-Scott L. Campbell is a Senior Public Policy Advisor and Managing Director of the Firm's Washington, D.C. office.
+Scott L. Campbell is a shareholder and managing director of the Firm's Washington, D.C. office.
 A political and public policy strategist and a lawyer, he provides advice to energy, homeland security and technology companies and to leading research laboratories.
 He develops and directs long-term issue management strategies for clients with important issues before Congress and the Administration.

 Mr. Campbell is the principal coordinator for the U.S.-Japan Roundtable on Nuclear Energy Cooperation, an ongoing program of the Howard Baker Forum.
 The Howard Baker Forum is a public policy affiliate of the Firm which produces programs and initiatives focusing on major policy questions of high, immediate importance to the nation.
 The U.S.-Japan Roundtable is a continuing program that encourages and facilitates U.S.–Japanese partnering in nuclear energy.